BeanstalkFarms/Beanstalk-Landing/content/posts/path-forward.md

 #### Aligning Incentives

-Funds raised will be used to recapitalize stolen funds pro rata to the Silo.
+Funds raised will be used to recapitalize stolen funds pro rata to Bean and LP holders.
 The protocol will scale its obligations based on the amount of capital raised.
-This means that if X% of the $77M is raised, participants will receive X% of their pre-exploit Beans, Stalk, Seeds, BDV and Pods.
+This means that if X% of the $77M is raised, participants will receive a haircut down to X% of their pre-exploit Beans, Stalk, Seeds, BDV and Pods.

-Silo Members' recapitalized Silo assets will be placed under a vesting schedule based on the percentage of debt paid back to the token holders.
-If Silo Members choose to Withdraw before that debt has been fully repaid, they will face a haircut proportional to the amount of the debt repaid.
-For example, if a Silo Member decides to Withdraw all of their recapitalized assets from the Silo and 50% of the debt has been repaid, they will forfeit their rights to 50% of those assets.
+Recapitalized assets will be placed under a vesting schedule based on the percentage of debt paid back to NFT holders.
+If Farmers choose to Claim before that debt has been fully repaid, they will face a forfeit an amount of their assets proportional to the amount of the debt repaid.
+For example, if a Farmer decides to Claim all of their recapitalized assets from the Silo and 50% of the debt has been repaid, they will forfeit their rights to 50% of those assets.

 ### Unpausing Beanstalk